tjg14/FD24mySQL/README.md

 To do
--allow play off low handicap
+-on course handicaps allow extra column pick any course, recal handicaps -allow play off low handicap to event settings page
+- 85% as option not hardcode
--edit event settings (in progress) - allow handicap update -on calculate payout, also send bet amount to match table, and pull in when loading page -block activity if complete
+-on calculate payout, also send bet amount to match table, and pull in when loading page -block activity if complete
 -edit /delete round